OctopusDeploy/install-octopus-cli-action/README.md

       version: 7.4.3140
 ```

-To list deployments using after installing the Octopus CLI:
+Here's an example of invoking the `list-deployments` command after installing the Octopus CLI:

 ```yml
 steps: